kaurn6538/Sqlalchemy-challenge/README.md

 ## Setup and Execution

-1.Clone this repository to your local machine:
+1. Clone this repository to your local machine:

     git clone https://github.com/AnyasorG/sqlalchemy_challenge.git
     cd sqlalchemy_challenge/SurfsUp

-2.Install the required dependencies (ensure you have Python and pip installed):
+2. Install the required dependencies (ensure you have Python and pip installed):

     pip install -r requirements.txt

-3.Run the Jupyter notebook (climate_starter.ipynb) to perform the climate analysis.
+3. Run the Jupyter notebook (climate_starter.ipynb) to perform the climate analysis.

-4.Run the Flask API (app.py) to start the web server:
+4. Run the Flask API (app.py) to start the web server:

     python app.py
 Access the API through http://127.0.0.1:5000/ in your web browser.